On this page:

 The Student Money Advice service can help you to create a budget while at University, and with managing your cash flow.

-More information is also available on the managing your money page on the University's main website.
+More information is also available on the Money advice: money worries help pages.

 Cash points are available in the SIZ / LRC on both campuses and in the Students' Union.